-Fast forward a couple of decades later, Royer is now at the helm of his own two-Michelin-starred restaurant.
-The accolade means so much to him that he teared up while breaking the news to his family over the phone.
-We get the affable chef to tell us more.
+Fast forward a couple of decades later when Royer's restaurant entered Singapore's very first edition of the MICHELIN Guide in 2016 with not one, but two stars.
+The accolade meant so much to him that he teared up while breaking the news to his family over the phone.

 When we finally arrived at the gala and found out that we were really being awarded two stars, we were overjoyed.
 I called my family in Cantal immediately after to share the good news.
 We were all in tears on both ends of the line.
 They were ecstatic.